 - Contains collection instructions

-- Instructions on How to Use Saliva and Blood Spot Collection Ki
+- Instructions on How to Use Collection Kit

-The Hormones Tested in our Female Profiles and Why
+Why Hormones Tested in our Female Hormone Test Kit Profile?

-Estradiol and progesterone levels and their ratio are an index of estrogen/progesterone balance.
-An excess of estradiol, relative to progesterone, can explain many symptoms in reproductive age women including endometrial hyperplasia, pre-menstrual syndrome, fibrocystic breasts, and uterine fibroids.
+Estradiol and progesterone: An excess of estradiol, relative to progesterone, can explain many symptoms in reproductive age women including endometrial hyperplasia, pre-menstrual syndrome, fibrocystic breasts, and uterine fibroids.
 In older women using estrogen supplements alone, a deficiency in progesterone can also result in symptoms of estrogen dominance, which include weight gain in the hips and thighs, fibrocystic and tender breasts, uterine fibroids, irritability, water retention, and thyroid problems.
 These symptoms are also seen in some women approaching menopause, whose estrogen levels swing wildly from high to low without the balancing effects of progesterone.
 If estrogen dominance is not corrected, it can lead to cancers of the uterus and breasts, and insulin resistance.
 With the onset of menopause, when ovarian estrogen and progesterone production declines, a new subset of symptoms can result from low estradiol levels, including hot flashes, night sweats, vaginal dryness, sleep disturbances, foggy thinking, more rapid skin aging, and bone loss.
 Maintaining appropriate levels of estradiol, adequately balanced with progesterone, at any age is essential for optimal health.

 Testosterone levels can also be either too high or too low.
 Testosterone in excess, often caused by ovarian cysts, leads to conditions such as excessive facial and body hair, acne, and oily skin and hair.
 Polycystic ovarian syndrome (PCOS) is thought to be caused, in part, by insulin resistance.
-On the other hand, too little testosterone is often caused by excessive stress, medications, contraceptives, and surgical removal of the ovaries6.
-This leads to symptoms of androgendeficiency including loss of libido, thinning skin, vaginal dryness, loss of bone and muscle mass, depression, and memory lapses.
-SHBG is a protein produced by the liver in response to exposure to any type of estrogen, whether produced naturally by the body, consumed as a synthetic oral contraceptive estrogen, estrogen therapy, or as foods or herbs (phytoestrogens).
-Released from the liver into the bloodstream, SHBG binds tightly to circulating estradiol and testosterone, preventing their rapid metabolism and clearance and limiting their bioavailability to tissues.
-SHBG gives a good index of the extent of the body’s overall exposure to estrogens.
-The SHBG level is also used to calculate free (unbound) testosterone levels when blood spot is used instead of saliva to measure sex hormones.
+On the other hand, too little testosterone is often caused by excessive stress, medications, contraceptives, and surgical removal of the ovaries.
+This leads to symptoms of androgen deficiency including loss of libido, thinning skin, vaginal dryness, loss of bone and muscle mass, depression, and memory lapses.

 Cortisol is an indicator of adrenal function and exposure to stressors.
 Under normal circumstances, adrenal cortisol production shows a diurnal variation and is highest early in the morning, soon after waking, falling to lower levels in the evening.
 Normal cortisol production shows a healthy ability to respond to stress.
 Low cortisol levels can indicate adrenal fatigue (a reduced ability to respond to stressors), and can leave the body more vulnerable to poor blood sugar regulation and immune system dysfunction.
 Chronically high cortisol isa consequence of high, constant exposure to stressors, and this has serious implications for long-term health, including an increased risk of cancer, osteoporosis, and possibly Alzheimer’s disease.